chaojiang06/wiki-auto/README.md

 1. Please use Python 3 to run the code.

+1. We also have pre-processed Wikipedia data, alignments between complex and simple Wikipedia articles, and paragraph alignments between Wikipedia articlr pairs, please contact us if you want to use that data.

+1. We also have paragraph alignments between Newsela article pairs, please contact us if you want to use that data.

 ## Citation
 Please cite if you use the above resources for your research